allenai/s2-folks/API_RELEASE_NOTES.md

+# **May 2024**
+### **Breaking Changes**
+  * As announced a while ago, we've successfully deprecated the 'aliases' field!
+This change prevents instances of deadnaming and ensures we're respecting the identities of individuals in our database.

+### Performance Improvements:
+  * Rate Plan redesign: All new key requests receive a 1 RPS rate limit on all endpoints.
+  * Unauthenticated pool reduction:  We are observing the results of reducing rate limits.
+Based on our findings, we may introduce further reductions in the following months.

+### Ongoing Reminders:
+  *  Springer abstracts: Users have commented that our Public API does not show an abstract for Springer papers.
+This is intentional due to the requirements of our agreement with Springer.
+  *  Using multiple keys: If you need multple keys please contact feedback@semanticscholar.org to coordinate with us to prevente service disruptions
+  *  Exponential backoff required: To enhance system stability and manage the load effectively, we now require the use of exponential backoff strategies for API requests.

 # **April 2024**
 ### Performance Improvements:
   * Rate Plan redesign: All new key requests receive a 1 RPS rate limit on all endpoints.